 Many patients with cataracts don’t notice that their vision has changed because it grows very slow over time.
 Generally, visual problems occur mostly as blurred vision in one or both eyes.
 Under certain conditions, your vision may be worse than others from your cataract.
 You may notice a "starburst effect", halo around headlights at nighttime, glare from lights or the sun making it harder for you to see.
 Color vision, as well, can be severely affected by your developing cataract.
 Colors are dull and not as bright as they once were.

-You are ready for cataract surgery, only, when it is interfering with your lifestyle.
-This is different for different individuals.
-An elderly nursing home patient, may not be as bothered by the same degree of a cataract as an active, younger person.
-Most ophthalmologists, today, no longer use the term "ripe" when determining when cataract surgery is appropriate.
+You are ready for cataract eye treatment when it is interfering with your everyday lifestyle.
+This point is different for different individuals.
+An elderly nursing home patient may not be as bothered by a cataract to the same degree as an active younger person.
+Most ophthalmologists no longer use the term "ripe" when determining when cataract surgery is appropriate.
 Instead, the surgery is generally indicated when your vision is interfering with your lifestyle and, therefore, the enjoyment of your life is diminished.
 Here are a few aspects that we find to be good indicators that a Naples, FL individual should consider cataract eye surgery at All Saints Eye Center.

 Cataract surgery is an outpatient procedure but you will not be allowed to drive yourself home after.
 You will likely be able to drive to your post-operative appointment the next day.
 The surgery itself takes about 20 to 30 minutes but you will be in the doctor’s outpatient surgery center for several hours.